Conexpo

 Ted Moberg

-Ted Moberg has firsthand experience with the transformative power of reality capture.
+Ted Moberg has firsthand experience with the transformative power of technology in building construction.
 First as a CAD manager, then as an engineering systems manager, and later as a technical specialist and technology consultant, Ted has always been driven to find better ways to get the information needed to make the best decisions.
-As Leica Geosystems Reality Capture specialist for building and construction, Ted is an enthusiastic advocate for harnessing the power of technology to solve problems and create new opportunities.
+As Leica Geosystems product manager for building construction, Ted is an enthusiastic advocate for harnessing the power of technology to solve problems and create new opportunities.

 LASTEST POSTS